Fragjacker/DoW-Mod-Manager/README.md

 ## INSTALLATION:

-- In order to install the Mod Manager drop the "Dow Mod Manager Resources" folder and the "DoW Mod Manager v1.5.exe" into either your soulstorm root folder beeing:
+- In order to install the Mod Manager drop the "Dow Mod Manager Resources" folder and the "DoW Mod Manager v1.5.exe" into your primary game directory which is either:

   - "..\Dawn of War - Soulstorm\" or
   - "..\Dawn of War - Dark Crusade\".